Thomaswang0822/Streamline_Sample/README.md

 As a result, without special treatment, we end up unpredictably capture frame N-1 for frame N image.
 It's unpredictable since the error can happen or not happen on different machines, and even across different runs on the same machine.
 The cause is likely that the actual display async action being queued by frame N-1 `Present()` happens after frame N starts its `TryGetNextFrame()` catcher, thus catching frame N-1.

 Our solution is to completely replace this hacky "sleep bubble" trick with something much more robust: duplication detection with image hash.
-Without "sleep bubble", our capture function cannot catch up with the 60 FPS (actually 120 FPS with FG turned on) frame rate.
-An extended frame display time let use accurately capture the frame we expect.
+Previously without "sleep bubble", our capture function could not catch up with the 60 FPS (actually 120 FPS with FG turned on) frame rate.
+An extended frame display time let us accurately capture the frame we expect.
 However, this is nothing compared to image hash, which precisely results in the unique new frame we want.

 We deprecated "sleep bubble" trick, and used image hash on the frame data we just captured.
 The key is not to simply compare with the previous frame hash, but to maintain a bin of these hashes.
 In the end, we ensure the bin has 2N hashes, N for rendered frames and FG frames each.
 This immediately ensures we get all 2N frames from the renderer, each exactly once.

 When a duplication occurs, the capture thread simply sleeps for `DuplicateTimeout`.
 In theory, this could be as short as frame rate (e.g. 1/60 sec), but we found giving it a slightly bigger value (current choice is 500 ms = 0.5 sec) is better.
 Writing a 4K HDR image takes about the same time, and thus the actual frame rate when we take capture is equally slow.

 In the end, we prepared a batch script and a Python helper script to perform a test run.
-It repeats 5/10 runs on the same input (Cmdline args for hack options) and double-confirm no duplication exists in the captured outputs.
+It repeats 5 or 10 runs on the same input (Cmdline args for hack options) and double-confirm no duplication exists in the captured outputs.

+UPDATE: we have provided a new script [run_OneScene.bat](run_OneScene.bat) which extracts per-scene run.
+It is more powerful and flexible (itself takes cmdline args), and is recommended to use in production case.
+And our old test script [run_MultiTimes.bat](run_MultiTimes.bat) now simply repeats that several times.
+And it should be used only for confirming correctness on certain machines, not for production.

 ## Bypass DLFG Frame Rate Check